million12/docker-nginx-php/README.md

 File [/etc/nginx/fastcgi_params](container-files/etc/nginx/fastcgi_params) has improved configuration to avoid repeating same config options for each vhost.
 This config works well with most PHP applications (e.g. Symfony2, TYPO3, Wordpress, Drupal).

-Custom PHP.ini directives are inside [/etc/php.d/zz-php.ini](container-files/etc/php.d/zz-php.ini) and [/etc/php.d/zz-php-56.ini](container-files/etc/php.d/zz-php-php.ini).
+Custom PHP.ini directives are inside [/etc/php.d](container-files/etc/php.d/).

 Note: use `million12/nginx-php:php-55` for PHP 5.5 version of that image.

 #### Directory structure
 ```
 /data/www # meant to contain web content
-/data/www/default # default vhost directory
+/data/www/default # root directory for the default vhost
 /data/logs/ # Nginx, PHP logs
+/data/tmp/php/ # PHP temp directories
 ```

 #### Error logging

 PHP errors are forwarded to stderr (by leaving empty value for INI error_log setting) and captured by supervisor.
 You can see them easily via `docker logs [container]`.
 In addition, they are captured by parent Nginx worker and logged to `/data/logs/nginx-error.log'.
 PHP-FPM logs are available in `/data/logs/php-fpm*.log` files.

 ##### - pre-defined FastCGI cache for PHP backend